bjimison/Scribble-Project---Models-Migrations/README.md

-This application allows users to post, find, and comment on songs from musical artists.
+This application allows users to post, find, and comment on songs from musicians.
 This application was built using the Django backend Framework.